timberhead/syntactical-sugar-daddy-seventeen/gist.md

 ([0-9a-zA-Z_\.-]+)

 2. The brackets indicate it is seaching for any single character that is inside of the brackets.
 In this case, any digits from 0 and 9, any lowercase letters from a to z, any uppercase letters from A to Z, any underscores, any dashes, and any periods or dots.
 The backslash before the dot has a special purpose in a Regex.
 The backslash is an escape symbol for the character that follows it.
 The backslash followed by a dot indicates that it is searching for a dot or a period.
 A dot or a period without the backslash is used to match any single character.
+The plus symbol outside of the brackets indicates that the string within the brackets can be used from one to infinite times.
 The parenthesis capture everything contained within as a string.

 @